 - Make a list of emergency contacts such as the local council, your gas and electricity supplier, fire brigade and of course, your insurance provider;

 - If still safe to do so, move your car to an area where flooding is less likely.
-As mentioned, you should invest time in creating a personal flood plan.
-Some of the key things include taking the following actions:

 What should you not do in the event of a flood?